 Bill Dagley – San Rafael, CA/Corvallis, MT

-Bill joined the Teller Board in January 2017.
-He is President of Private Wealth Partners, LLC, with a corporate office in Larkspur, CA. Bill enjoys being an active member of the Bay Area & Bitterroot Valley communities.
+Bill joined the Teller board in January 2017.
+He is president of Private Wealth Partners, LLC, with a corporate office in Larkspur, CA. Bill enjoys being an active member of the Bay Area & Bitterroot Valley communities.
 His hobbies and interests include tennis, golf, fishing, backgammon, travel and wine tasting.
 He and his wife, Edie, have a home in Corvallis and look forward to spending time in the Bitterroot Valley as often as possible.
-They have been avid supporters of Teller for the past 16 years.
+They have been avid supporters of Teller for nearly two decades.